simphiwe07/prometheus-grafana/README.md

 # prometheus-grafana
-Setting up a repo to create a prometheus and grafana docker image
+Setting up a repo for setting up monitoring using prometheus and grafan docker images